-The programme structure for 2017/18 consists of 180 credits, comprising taught courses worth 120 credits (60 credits per semester) and a 10,000 word dissertation worth 60 credits.
+The programme structure for 2018/19 consists of 180 credits, comprising taught courses worth 120 credits (60 credits per semester) and a 10,000 word dissertation worth 60 credits.
 The 120 credits of taught courses should be made up from the course options below.

-- Comparative and International Trust Law
+- Comparative and International Trust Law (20 credits)

-- Delict and Tort
+- Delict and Tort (20 credits)

-- Family Law in Comparative Perspectives
+- Family Law in Comparative Perspectives (20 credits)

-- Fundamentals of Comparative Private Law
+- Fundamentals of Comparative Private Law (20 credits)

-- International Private Law: Jurisdiction and Enforcement of Judgements
+- International Private Law: Jurisdiction and Enforcement of Judgements (20 credits)

-- Trusts across the Common Law World (New for 2018/19)
+- Trusts across the Common Law World (20 credits)

-You may also select up to a maximum of 40 credits from any course offered by the Law School, depending on availability and with the express permission of the Programme Director.
+In addition, you can select up to a maximum of 40 credits from any course offered by the Law School, depending on availability and with the express permission of the Programme Director.